- What is Ramen?

 I’m sitting at the counter of a popular ramen chain in the Western end of Tokyo — the suburbs essentially.
 Where the hustle and bustle of Tokyo life mesh with more down-home, country living.
 Life is more ‘normal’ here.
 People are friendlier, less busy, more personable.

 The sounds coming from the kitchen a mere two feet in front of me are mesmerizing.
-I’m staring at the methodical dance to craft every bowl of ramen to perfection — but not really paying attention.
+I’m staring at the methodical dance to craft every bowl of ramen to perfection — but not paying close attention.

 Do you know what I mean?
-When you’re in the zone, sort of staring blankly at something, totally focused with all senses, but not really watching intently.
+When you’re in the zone, staring blankly at something, totally focused with all senses, but not watching intently.

 It’s a cool evening but the warm, steamy room filled with the aroma of tonkotsu is so comforting.
 It’s loud, but not in an annoying way.
 More like when you get sleepy from the pitter-patter on a rainy night.

-Every sound has meaning.
+Every sound has a meaning.
 The slurping of noodles from happy customers loudly enjoying their meal.
-The clanks of pans, ladles, and noodle baskets preparing the ramen.
+The clanks of pans, chopsticks, and noodle baskets preparing the ramen.
 And the steamy pshhh sounds bring it all together in harmony.

 This is ramen, a food you definitely want to enjoy when in Tokyo — and you’ll learn everything there is to know about it — and then some.

 What is Ramen?